timpanix/HS-CRM-Importer-LiveCode/README.md

 A big thank you goes to Sergey Shuchkin for his SimpleXLSX API.
 Particularly his examples made the first part of this project a breeze.

 PLEASE NOTE: The files in this repo are configured to be run on a live production server.
-If you would like to use them on localhost insted, please use <a href='https://github.com/timpanix/HS-CRM-Importer'>this repo</a> instead.
+If you would like to use them on localhost, please use <a href='https://github.com/timpanix/HS-CRM-Importer'>this repo</a> instead.